 First of all, prevention is better than cure.
-Stomach flu vaccine is available at least for infants.
-It is worth getting the stomach flu vaccination in order to prevent infection during the winter months.
-A vaccinated person is far less likely to bring home the disease than an unvaccinated person.
+There is a vaccine available, at least for infants.
+It is worth getting the vaccinated in order to prevent infection during the winter months.
+A vaccinated person is far less likely to bring home the disease than someone who is unvaccinated.

-Secondly, remember mom’s advice; wash your hands properly before every meal.
-Wash your hands properly before and after changing a diaper.
-Wash your hand properly after using the bathroom or when you think you may have touched something that might have been contaminated.
+Secondly, remember mom’s advice; wash your hands properly before every meal, and also before and after changing a diaper.
+Wash your hand properly after using the toilet or when you think you may have touched a contaminated object.

 Clean all commonly used surfaces regularly.
-The viruses can move from one person to the next through contact with commonly used surfaces.
+Microbes can move from one person to the next through contact with commonly used surfaces.

-Keep your children at home when they are sick with stomach flu.
-This will help prevent spread of the disease, especially in school or in the child care center.
+Keep your children at home when they become infected.
+This will help prevent spread of the disease, especially at school or at the child care center.

 Is There Treatment for Stomach Flu?

-No, there is no treatment for stomach flu, the body usually gets rid of the bug on its own.
+There is none.
+The body usually gets rid of the bug on its own.
 If you were unfortunate and got infected, the symptoms may last for up to 7 days.
-The infection is caused by a virus, hence antibiotics are useless against stomach flu.
+The infection is caused by a virus, hence antibiotics are useless in this case.

 Remember to drink enough fluids containing electrolytes.
 Drink in little frequent sips to replenish your body fluids.
 Emptying your glass in a gulp could cause you to throw-up.

 Get plenty of sleep.
 If you have fever and chills, grab a good blanket and keep warm.
-You should gradually get better with time as the toxin is usually expelled from the body naturally without any real medicine.
+You should gradually feel better with time.
+The toxin is usually expelled from the body naturally without any real medicine.